Veetaha/emutils/README.md

 ## `injected` module

-This is the a JavaScript file that you have to include after your emscripten glue code via `post-js` parameter when compiling with `em++` or `emcc`:
+This is a JavaScript file that you have to include after your emscripten glue code via `post-js` parameter when compiling with `em++` or `emcc`:
 ```
 --post-js ./node_modules/emutils/build/injected/index.js